meet the team

 Margarita believes in the power of books, knowledge, and education to transform the lives of people from all over the world.
 She strongly believes that this is particularly true for refugees.
 Upon moving back to Athens in 2017, Margarita joined the group of volunteers of We Need Books helping the organization maximize outreach activities, advocacy, and fundraising.
 One of her favourite books is “The Coming of Age” by Simone de Beauvoir.

 Mado feels that individual behaviour can shape collective conscience.
-Surprisingly, Mado’s favourite book is “A History of Reading” by Alberto Manguel although she gladly forgets the stories of the books she reads.
+Surprisingly, her favourite book is “A History of Reading” by Alberto Manguel although she gladly forgets the stories of the books she reads only to find the excitement in re-reading them.